Zhang-Jie-art-history/Huntington-Library-Grant-Object-List/README.md

 In the file selection dialogue that opens, navigate to the .csl file you just downloaded and open it.
 This will install my new style into the Zotero data directory.

 Step 3.
-Select all Huntington Library art works, rare books, manuscript etc that you want to view during your visit. in Zotero.
+Select all Huntington Library art works, rare books, manuscript etc that you want to view during your visit in Zotero.
 Right click > generate bibliography from item > Scroll down in "citation style" to select "huntington library".
 Output mode: select 'bibliography'.
 Output method: select 'copy to clip board'.